 You may never see it happen indoors, even with the best care, but believe it or not, a firestick plant can flower.

-Clusters of tiny, yellow flowers can appear on the branch tips and joints at any time during the year, but they typically bloom in the winter.
+Clusters of tiny, yellow blossoms can appear on the branch tips and joints at any time during the year, but they typically bloom in the winter.

-They’re insignificant, but attractive to butterflies, bees, and other pollinators.
+The flowers are insignificant, but they’re attractive to butterflies, bees, and other pollinators.

 Toxicity

 The firestick plant is toxic to both humans and animals.
-It can cause digestive upset when ingested, and also has a milky white sap that can be a skin and eye irritant on contact.
+It can cause stomach and digestive upset if ingested, and also has a milky white latex sap that can be a skin and eye irritant.

-Always wear gloves and eye protection when handling the plant, and be sure to thoroughly wash your hands and any tools that come in contact with the sap.
+Always wear gloves and eye protection when handling the plant, and be very careful not to get the sap in your eyes.
+You should thoroughly wash your hands and any tools that come in contact with the sap.

 If you’re concerned, then keep it out of reach of pets and children.
 For more information about the toxicity, check out the ASPCA website.